 Athlete’s Foot: Causes Leading To It

 It should be noted that warm, dark and moist conditions favor the growth and spread of the fungus within gyms, pools and locker rooms.
-The factors responsible for giving rise to Athlete’s Foot can be summarized as follows:
+The factors responsible for giving rise to Athlete’s Foot in Rosedale can be summarized as follows:

 - Fungus Contacted Over A Damp, Moist Floor